dtecoder46/Candy-Clock/Candy-Clock/README.md

 # Candy Clock
-A customizable timer that allows the client to stay focused on homework while satisfying a virtual pet.
+A customizable timer, created through a PCKX (PHP, C++, Kotlin, XML | aka PACKX) stack that allows the client to stay focused on homework while satisfying a virtual pet.

 ## Installation
 Replit: